9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 ## Main Program

 Finally, we need a main program to tie it all together.
-Here\'s our main
+Here's our main
 module:

 :::: captioned-content